suzuki0430/ccusage-vscode-extension/README.md

 - **Real-time cost tracking**: Shows today's Claude Code usage cost in the status bar
 - **Automatic updates**: Refreshes every 30 seconds to show current usage
-- **Detailed breakdown**: Click the status bar item to see detailed token usage and cost breakdown
+- **Detailed breakdown**: Click the status bar item to see a table with the last 7 days of usage data
 - **Zero configuration**: Works out of the box with your existing Claude Code setup

 ## Usage